Timing Protocol

 Form

-Injectable (subcutaneous, once weekly).
-Oral formulations are in development.
+Injectable (subcutaneous, once weekly) remains the mainstay and still leads on peak efficacy.
+Oral GLP-1s are now FDA-approved too — oral semaglutide (the Wegovy pill, Dec 2025) and the non-peptide orforglipron (Apr 2026).
 Some clinicians use compounded peptide formulations at lower doses (Attia, Koniver).

 Notes